-The Company places its cash and cash equivalents with financial institutions with high credit quality investments in accordance with its investment policy designed to protect the principal investment.
-Therefore, the Company believes that its exposure due to concentration of credit risk is minimal.
+The Company places its cash and cash equivalents in high credit quality investments held by financial institutions in accordance with its investment policy designed to protect the principal investment.
+Therefore, the Company believes that its exposure due to the concentration of credit risk is minimal.